All exhibitions are included with general admission.

 The Changing Silhouette of 19th Century Fashion: The Decade of the 1830s

 The Tredwell Costume Collection comprises more than 400 articles of clothing.
 The core of the collection consists of 39 dresses documented to have been owned and worn by the women of the family.
-This month marks the beginning of a changing exhibition featuring Tredwell dresses from the decades of the 19th century.
+The Changing Silhouette of 19th Century Fashion is a changing exhibition featuring Tredwell dresses from the decades of the 19th century.
 These dresses show the changing silhouette of fashion over 100 years, and tell us about the women who wore them and the society in which they lived.

 Thursday, April 27, thorough Monday, September 25

 When Women’s Work Was Needlework

 Like other women of their class, Eliza Tredwell and her daughters were adept at plain, and fancy, sewing, much of which was accomplished together with female friends and relatives.

 The Merchant’s House Museum costume and textile collections include hand-crafted, as well as mass-produced items.
 This exhibition focuses on examples likely have been made by the inhabitants of this household, including embroidery, knit and crochet doilies, and other textiles made by hand.
 Tredwell needlework tools will also be on display.